-The study did not meet the primary endpoint of reducing Grade 3 and 4 diarrhoea incidences, with 8.0% and 2.0% of participants receiving probiotics reporting Grade 3 and 4 diarrhoea 4.1% compared with and 0.0% control group, respectively.
+The study did not meet the primary endpoint of reducing Grade 3 and 4 diarrhoea incidences, with 8.0% and 2.0% of participants receiving probiotics reporting Grade 3 and 4 diarrhoea compared with 4.1% and 0.0% in the control group, respectively.
 However, overall administration of probiotics was shown to decrease the incidence of diarrhoea with 199 incidences reported in the probiotic group compared with 220 in the placebo group.
 The use of probiotics was also shown to reduce the levels of inflammatory markers, such as vascular endothelial growth factor, clusterin, and faecal calprotectin, the clinical significance of which requires further investigation.